SOLAS-TTRPG/SOLAS/README.md

 ### Mind
 Your **mind** score is your maximum **focus** (the amount of which you begin with at the start of combat).

 Your **mind** also affects what tricks you know.
 A character can only memorize a certain number of tricks at a time, this being your **mind**.
 The ones you have memorized can be swapped during rests, but if you don't have a trick prepared, you cannot use it.
-All characters with a two or higher **mind** can use **tricks**, so check out the section to make sure you know your character's options.
+Characters with a **Mind** score higher than one can use **tricks**, so check out the section to make sure you know your character's options.

-Keep in mind that tricks cost **focus** to use: a trick that requires more focus than your maximum simply cannot be memorized.

 ## Leveling Up
 After some progression in the story, your GM may decide that it is time for your characters to become stronger!
 You get to add another point to one of your primary attributes (**Strength**, **Dexterity**, **Mind**, or **Constitution**), and if at an appropriate level you also recieve another **Boon**!